verimesh/luma-xip-protocol/docs/standards-pack/03-XIP-ISO20022-Mapping.md

     </SplmtryData>
   </CdtTrfTxInf>
 </FIToFICstmrCdtTrf>

-Key point:
+Key principle:
-All XIP metadata lives inside SplmtryData, keeping the financial payload untouched.
+All XIP metadata resides exclusively in SplmtryData, leaving the ISO 20022 financial payload untouched.

-6. Verification Flow
+7. Verification Flow

-Steps to verify a XIP → ISO 20022 export:
+To verify a XIP → ISO 20022 export:

 Extract SplmtryData

 Reconstruct the XIP hash chain

-Verify signatures
+Verify cryptographic signatures

 Validate ordering and continuity

-Apply regulatory/financial logic
+Apply financial or regulatory logic

-Auditors can verify:
+Auditors may verify:

-Offline payment history
+Offline transaction history

-Multi-device chain merges
+Multi-device receipt merges

-Subsidy or welfare payments
+Welfare and subsidy disbursements

-CBDC transaction evidence
+CBDC and stablecoin settlement evidence

-Merchant event trails
+Merchant and government audit trails

+8. XRPL and Distributed Ledger Alignment (Non-Normative)

+XIP supports optional linkage to distributed ledgers such as the XRP Ledger (XRPL) via the ledger_ref field.

+Where used:

+ISO 20022 handles institutional messaging

+XIP provides tamper-proof event evidence

+XRPL supplies final settlement or notarization

+This separation ensures:

+No ledger dependency for ISO compliance

+Ledger-agnostic operation

+Regulator-controlled settlement choices

+Clean interoperability with Ripple-compatible infrastructures

+Ledger integration is optional, non-mandatory, and does not alter ISO 20022 semantics.

-7. Benefits of ISO Integration
+9. Benefits of ISO 20022 Integration

 Compatible with all global financial rails

-Requires no changes to banking infrastructure
+Requires zero changes to banking infrastructure

-Works instantly with CBDC & stablecoin platforms
+Supports CBDCs and regulated stablecoins

-Preserves tamper-proof XIP chain integrity
+Preserves XIP’s tamper-proof audit chain

 Enables cross-border regulatory reporting

-Bridges offline audited actions to online settlement systems
+Bridges offline-audited actions to online settlement

-8. Conclusion
+10. Conclusion

-XIP integrates seamlessly with ISO 20022 using the SplmtryData extension block.
+XIP integrates seamlessly with ISO 20022 using the SplmtryData extension mechanism.

-This enables tamper-proof, offline-first receipts to be exported directly into global payment and regulatory systems.
+This design enables offline-first, cryptographically verifiable receipts to be exported directly into existing global financial and regulatory systems without infrastructure modification.

 This mapping is foundational for:

 CBDC and stablecoin issuers

-Government disbursement platforms
+Government payment platforms

-National payment systems
+National financial infrastructures

-Financial regulators
+Financial regulators and auditors

-Cross-border auditing infrastructure
+Cross-border compliance systems

-yaml
-Copy code

----

-# 🎉 When you’ve pasted, saved, committed, and pushed it:

-Just say:

-### **“ISO file complete”**

-And we move on to the **XRPL mapping doc**, which is the Ripple-facing one.